Skip to main content

 How scheduling works

-A delivery’s cadence is recomputed on every check rather than relying on a persisted “next run” timestamp, so editing a delivery’s schedule takes effect immediately.
-If the portal was down at a delivery’s scheduled time, it still sends on recovery as long as that’s within 6 hours of the scheduled time; past that window, the occurrence is skipped (recorded in Monitoring as skipped) rather than sending a stale digest, and the delivery waits for its next scheduled occurrence.
+A subscription’s cadence is recomputed on every check rather than relying on a persisted “next run” timestamp, so editing a schedule takes effect immediately.
+If the portal was down at a scheduled time, it still sends on recovery as long as that’s within 6 hours of the scheduled time; past that window the occurrence is skipped (recorded in Monitoring as skipped) rather than sending late, and the subscription waits for its next occurrence.

 Where sends land

-Every delivery attempt — success, failure, or skip — is recorded in Monitoring as a delivery run, with the delivery name, channel, and status.
-Email sends go through Platinur’s own transactional email (no customer SMTP setup required); Slack sends go through the Slack webhook configured in Configuration -> Notifications.
+Every scheduled send — success, failure, or skip — is recorded in Monitoring as a delivery run, with the subscription name, channel, and status.
+Email goes through Platinur’s own transactional email (no customer SMTP setup required); Slack goes through the webhook configured in Configuration -> Notifications.

 Limits

-Deliveries are capped at 20 per account, 10 metrics per delivery, and 10 recipients per email delivery.
+Subscriptions are capped at 20 per account, and recipients are capped at 10 per email subscription and 10 per one-time email share.